Research Bites is the fastest and easiest way to keep up-to-date on research on dog training and behavior!

 CBCC-KA – 1 CEU; IAABC – 1 CEU

-- Courses are at 7 pm EST on Tuesday
+- Webinars are at 12 pm and 7 pm ET on the 2nd Tuesday of the month

-- About an hour (exact time varies depending on number of questions, etc.)
+- About an hour (exact time varies depending on the number of questions, etc.)

-- Participants will also recieve a recording of the lecture
+- Participants will also receive a recording of the lecture

 - Attendance requires internet connection and computer speakers, a microphone is optional but recommended